RingCentral-Pro-Services/notificationsplus-docs/docs/user-guide/datatable.md

 * ![Next Page Icon](../assets/next-page-icon.svg "Next Page Icon") next page
 * ![Last Page Icon](../assets/last-page-icon.svg "Last Page Icon") last page

 When there are more than 3 pages, an empty page box will appear.
-Enter the desired page number and then click outside the box or hit enter to view the specified page.
+Enter the desired page number and then click outside the box or hit enter to quickly view the specified page.

 ### Rows Per Page
 Click on the up or down arrows next to the rows per page text to change the number of entries displayed on each page in the datatable.
-The options are:
+The available options are:

 * 5
 * 10